 The Fighting Irish Men's Basketball team was victorious over DePaul on February 11th at the Purcell Pavilion.

-As part of the Fighting Irish basketball staff over the last 13 seasons, Balanis has played an integral role in Notre Dame's success.
-Since the 2000-01 campaign, Irish teams have earned NCAA tournament berths in nine seasons with the 2002-03 squad advancing to the NCAA Sweet 16.
+As part of the Fighting Irish basketball staff over the last 14 seasons, Balanis has played an integral role in Notre Dame's success.
+Since the 2000-01 campaign,

+Balanis helped bring a conference regular-season championship to Notre Dame as the Irish won the 2001 BIG EAST West Division title.
 Balanis helped mentor former Irish guards Kyle McAlarney ('09) and Tory Jackson ('10).
 McAlarney finished his Notre Dame career as one of the program's top three-point shooters and set the school's single-season mark with 124 three-pointers in 2008-09.
 Jackson finished as the BIG EAST assist leader in both his freshman and sophomore seasons and was named to the BIG EAST All-Rookie Team in 2007.

 Balanis has played an important role in Notre Dame's recruiting efforts as well.
-He served as the primary contact in the recruitment of current Irish guard, junior Jerian Grant.
-Grant sat out the 2010-11 campaign, but had a sensational first season as he scored 12.3 points and led Notre Dame with 169 assists while playing in all 34 contests.
+He served as the primary contact in the recruitment of current Irish guard Jerian Grant.
+Grant sat out the 2010-11 campaign, but he had a sensational first season as he scored 12.3 points and led Notre Dame with 169 assists while playing in all 34 contests.
 Grant also was a member of the BIG EAST all-rookie team, the first player to earn that honor in five years.
 In 2012-13, Grant led the Irish in scoring with a 13.3 scoring average and earned second team all-conference honors.

+This is Balanis' second stint as an assistant coach at the collegiate level.
+Prior to coming to Notre Dame at the start of the 2000-01 campaign, he spent four years as an assistant coach at Colgate University in Hamilton, N.Y.
 In his first season at Colgate, Balanis had the opportunity to coach and work with Adonal Foyle, a seven-year member of the NBA's Golden State Warriors.
-Foyle, the eighth overall pick in the '97 NBA Draft, finished his career as the NCAA's all-time career shot-blocking leader.
+Foyle, the eighth overall pick in the 1997 NBA Draft, finished his career as the NCAA's career shot-blocking leader.

-Following graduation, Balanis went to Greece, where he played professionally for Aris Thessoliniki of the Greek First Division during the 1994-95 season.
+Following his graduation, Balanis went to Greece, where he played professionally for Aris Thessoliniki of the Greek First Division during the 1994-95 season.

-He graduated from DeMatha High School in Hyattsville, Md., in 1988 after an outstanding prep career playing for legendary coach Morgan Wootten.
-Irish head coach Mike Brey was an assistant at DeMatha at the time Balanis was attending the school.
-He helped the Stags to an 84-16 record and nine tournament titles during the course of his four seasons.
-He also set the school's single-game assist mark when he had 14 in one game.
+He graduated from DeMatha High School in Hyattsville, Md., in 1988 after an out- standing prep career playing for legendary coach Morgan Wootten.
+Brey served as an assistant at DeMatha at the time Balanis was attending the school.
+Balanis helped the Stags to an 84-16 record and nine tournament titles during the course of his four seasons.